ady0906/react-tu-vous/README.md

-## A React SPA to help users figure out which French second person pronoun they should be using in a given context.
+# A React SPA to help users figure out which French second person pronoun they should be using in a given context.

-Flow based on the following [decision tree](http://imgur.com/gallery/P0Py8bb)
+Flow based on this [decision tree](http://imgur.com/gallery/P0Py8bb)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).